wilmix8/JWEBSECTION/README.md

-b) JDollarSHARP Programming Language
+b) WEBSHARP Programming Language
  =======================================

-JDollarsharp is invented in JDollar and here we use JAVA runtime.
+WEBsharp is invented in JAS and here we use JAVA runtime.

-JDollarsharp is part of JWEB section.
+WEBsharp is part of JWEB section.

-JDollarSHARP is published in Github code is VERSION 1
+WEBSHARP is published in Github code is VERSION 1

-and it will work only in GALAXYOS.

 and further it can be deployed in cloud servers.